rugtumu/Topology/README.md

 # Topology
-This is the lecture notes of Talin Budak's Topology lectures
+This is the lecture notes of Talin Budak's topology lectures.